“The number one problem in today's generation and economy is the lack of financial literacy.”

 Credit Scores and Reports

-You are entitled to a free credit file disclosure, commonly called a credit report, once every 12 months from each of the nationwide consumer credit reporting companies: Equifax, Experian and TransUnion.
+You are entitled to a free credit file disclosure (credit report), once every 12 months from each of the nationwide consumer credit reporting companies: Equifax, Experian and TransUnion.

 Tax benefits for education